Southern Central Europe, bordering Italy, Austria, Hungary, Croatia and the Adriatic Sea.

 |Information on foreign phone numbers||1180|

-The Internet domain is .si .
+The Internet country domain for Slovenia is ”.si” .
 The Internet is well used, 87% of households and 99% of companies have Internet access, mostly broadband.
 On-line banking, e-government services and electronic commerce are well developed.
 Recommended webpages providing information on Slovenia are www.slovenia.si (general information), www.spot.si, www.investslovenia.si, www.poslovniportal.si (business information), www.najdi.si (a web browser), www.slovenia.info (tourist information); and the webpages of governmental institutions (see Useful Addresses).

 Public holidays in 2020